 Below is a list of programs that we are currently recruiting for.
 As new programs become available, they will be added to this list.
 This will provide your practice with the opportunity to focus on different areas of quality improvement that suit your interests.

-To support general practices to improve the management of patients with chronic conditions, at risk of hospitalisation, to stay as well as possible and manage their conditions better and stay at home during the winter months in 2020.
+To support general practices to improve the management of patients with chronic conditions, at risk of hospitalisation, to stay as well as possible and manage their conditions better and stay at home during the winter months.

 Why have a Winter Strategy?